Mitigating Extrinsic Gender Bias for Bangla Classification Tasks: Methodology

-\paragraph{Dropout and Output Layer} After embedding extraction, only the original text embedding $\mathbf{e}_1$ was passed through the dropout layer for further processing.
-The final output was obtained by passing this embedding through a linear layer, after which we calculated the cross-entropy loss for the classification task.
+\paragraph{Classification and Prediction.} Each of the max-pooled embeddings, $\mathbf{e}_1$ and $\mathbf{e}_2$, was passed through a shared dropout layer, followed by a task-specific linear feed-forward layer with output dimensionality equal to the number of target classes.
+This produced the output logits $\mathbf{z}_1$ and $\mathbf{z}_2$, corresponding to the male-centric and female-centric inputs, respectively.
+The softmax-transformed outputs, $P_{\text{male}} = \text{softmax}(\mathbf{z}_1)$ and $P_{\text{female}} = \text{softmax}(\mathbf{z}_2)$, represent the predicted class probability distributions for each gendered input.

+\paragraph{Randomized Loss Computation.} To integrate fairness into training, a randomization strategy was employed.
+At each training step, either $\mathbf{z}_1$ or $\mathbf{z}_2$ was randomly selected and passed to the standard cross-entropy loss with respect to the true label.
+This randomness prevents the model from overfitting to a specific gendered phrasing during supervised training.

+\paragraph{Symmetric KL Divergence Regularization.} To explicitly encourage consistency between gendered predictions, a symmetric KL divergence term was computed between $P_{\text{male}}$ and $P_{\text{female}}$:

+This term penalizes asymmetric divergence in class probabilities between the gendered pairs, promoting alignment in their output distributions. \paragraph{Joint Loss Optimization.} The final training objective combines the randomized cross-entropy loss $\mathcal{L}_{\text{CE}}$ and the symmetric KL divergence loss $\mathcal{L}_{\text{KL}}$ into a joint loss function:

+Here, $\lambda$ is a hyperparameter that balances task accuracy and debiasing strength.
+This joint optimization guides the model toward fairness while preserving task-specific performance.

-\paragraph{Training and Inference} During training, the model minimized the joint loss using backpropagation, gradually reducing the distance between the original and gender-name-swapped embeddings.
-After training, since the embeddings of the original and swapped texts were expected to be closely aligned, only the original text was required during inference.
-This eliminated the need to generate gender-name-swapped text at inference time, reducing computational complexity.
+\paragraph{Training and Inference.} During training, the model optimized the joint loss function via backpropagation, simultaneously minimizing the classification error and aligning the output probability distributions of male-centric and corresponding female-centric inputs.
+This alignment, enforced through the symmetric KL divergence, encouraged the model to produce gender-invariant predictions.
+At inference time, only a single (original) input either male- or female-centric was required, as the model had already learned to generalize across gender variants during training.
+This eliminated the need to generate gender-swapped counterparts during inference, thereby reducing computational overhead.